-8-BAND HORIZONTAL LOOP
+8-BAND HORIZONTAL LOOPs

 DISCLAIMER:

-I have not personally built or used this antenna as it is described here.
-I have used a similar antenna fed with Openwire Feedline and as you will see on another page in my web, I have declared it to be my favorite all band antenna.
-Well this one might just replace it as my favorite - if I can ever find space to build and try it.
+However, I have used several Horizontal Quad Loops fed with Openwire Feedline and as you will see on another page in my web, I have declared it to be my favorite all band antenna.
+See: My Favorite All-Band Antenna

 SWR Across the HF Bands